Push subscriptions to CREODIAS EODATA catalogue

 }

-where <<access_token>> needs to be replaced with Keycloak token from Prerequisite No. 4 in order to authenticate you.
+where <<access_token>> needs to be replaced with Keycloak token from Prerequisite No. 5.
+This token will be used to prove your identity.

 We will call them “the obligatory headings” and will refer to them as such throughout the article.